 The only way we can beat the Honorable John McKeithen at his game of hypocrisy is to organize.
 Why not begin now to organize?
-Why don't you invite a few of your neighbors over one night to discuss the is-.
-C. Mar. . sues of the day?
+Why don't you invite a few of your neighbors over one night to discuss the issues of the day?